knowledge | 17 September 2020 |

 As we enter on the road of “Resilience and Recovery” and the Government’s “Plan for Living with COVID-19”, the sanctions provided for in the Act encourage active compliance by all licensed premises with relevant legal obligations.
 The main legal obligations imposed on the re-opening and operation of pubs, restaurants, hotels and clubs since emerging from lockdown has been the requirement for service of a substantial meal with any alcohol served and the regulation around evidencing compliance with that.
 The re-opening of “wet pubs” on 21 September 2020 will see these requirements fall away for many.
 But owners of licensed premises within Dublin will see these remain beyond then, and as the crisis continues, the possibility of further regulation or applying current regulations on a local basis can’t be ruled out.

-Whilst the Act includes various notification provisions, rights of appeal, and, as mentioned above, a sunset clause expiring on 9 November 2020 (subject to extension), all owners and operators of pubs, restaurants, hotels and clubs should take note and ensure compliance with the Act and applicable Covid-19 regulations to ensure they do not open themselves up to the risk of temporary closure or jeopardise their ability to renew licences.
+Whilst the Act includes various notification provisions, rights of appeal and, as mentioned above, a sunset clause now due to expire on 9 June 2021, all owners and operators of pubs, restaurants, hotels and clubs should take note and ensure compliance with the Act and applicable Covid-19 regulations to ensure they do not open themselves up to the risk of temporary closure or jeopardise their ability to renew licences.

 Also contributed to by Alice Ward